lantanagroup/eCRTransforms/README.md

 * Sample files to use: samples/fhir/RR-R2
      * File to run: transforms/fhir2cda-r4/fhir2cda.xslt

-*Note*: There have been new releases of all the eCR IGs as follows and the above transforms will be updated to reflect those changes in the next week:
+*Note*: There have been new releases of all the eCR IGs as follows and the above transforms will be updated to reflect those changes:

 * CDA RR R1 -> CDA RR1.1
 * CDA eICR R3 -> CDA eICR R3.1
 * FHIR eCR R2 -> FHIR eCR R2.1 (contains both eICR and RR)

+## DEPRECATED

+### FHIR eICR R2 to CDA eICR R3
+* Replaced with FHIR eICR R2.1 to CDA eICR 3.1